clearbit/clearbit-slack/README.md

 ### Webhooks

-Use the Combined Lookup API with webhooks:
+Use the notifier directly when processing webhooks with a Clearbit response:

 ```ruby
 # app/controllers/webhooks_controller.rb